fnl/libfnl/README.rst

 - fnlmedline_ A CLI to maintain a local MEDLINE data warehouse.
 - ``fnlkappa`` A CLI to calculate inter-rater agreement scores.
 - ``fnlgpcounter`` A CLI to count gene/protein symbols in MEDLINE.
+- ``fnlcorpus`` A CLIT to store corpora in JSON format in a CouchDB.

-.. warning:: The API (not the CLI) is under development (alpha-ish).
+.. warning:: The API (not the CLI) is under development (very alpha-ish).

 .. _CouchDB: http://couchdb.apache.org/
 .. _JSON: http://www.json.org